A detailed analysis of the brachistochrone problem

-If $A$ and $B$ are two points in the plane with $B$ lower and to the right of $A$, then we might be tempted to think that an object falling under the influence of gravity from $A$ would arrive at $B$ most rapidly if it followed the trajectory of the segment joining $A$ to $B$.
-Galileo considered this problem and conjectured that a circular arc would give a superior result.
+If $A$ and $B$ are two points in the plane, with $B$ lower and to the right of $A$, then we might be tempted to think that an object falling under the influence of gravity from $A$ would arrive at $B$ most rapidly if it followed the trajectory of the segment joining $A$ to $B$.
+Galileo considered this problem and conjectured that a circular arc would give a better result.
 Other scientists over a long period, for example Johann and Jakob Bernouilli, Euler and Newton, considered the problem and this eventually gave rise to the calculus of variations.
 A solution to this problem is called a brachistochrone.
-In this article we aim to considerer a mathematical problem arising from this question, which we will call the mathematical brachistochrone problem or m.b.p. for short.
-(The origin of this problem may be found in various places, in particular, in \cite{troutman}.)\\
+In this article we aim to give a rigorous handling of the usual mathematical formulation of this problem.
+We will assume that all vector spaces are real.\\

-We will write $C([a,b])$ for the real vector space of real-valued continuous functions defined on the closed interval $[a,b]$.
+We write $C([a,b])$ for the vector space of real-valued continuous functions defined on the closed interval $[a,b]$.
 The expression

-defines a norm on $C([a,b])$ and, with this norm, $C([a,b])$ is a Banach space.
-We take two strictly positive numbers $b$ and $\beta$ and consider the following optimisation problem:
+defines a norm on $C([a,b])$ and with this norm $C([a,b])$ is a Banach space.
+If we consider the $y$-axis pointing downwards, then the brachistochrone problem can be formulated in the following way: we take two strictly positive numbers $b$ and $\beta$ and consider the following optimization problem:

-where $\gamma \in C([0,b])$, $\gamma (0)=0$, $\gamma (b)=\beta$ and $\gamma$ is strictly positive and continuously differentiable on $(0,b]$.
-Often there is a constant before the integral sign; however, it plays no role in the analysis of the problem, so we can neglect it.
+where $g$ is the gravitational constant, $\gamma \in C([0,b])$, $\gamma (0)=0$, $\gamma (b)=\beta$ and $\gamma$ is strictly positive and continuously differentiable on the interval $(0,b]$.
+This formulation is established in various places, for example \cite{troutman}.
+In fact, the constant $\frac{1}{\sqrt{2g}}$ plays no role in the search for a minimum, so we can in general neglect it.
 It should be noticed that the function under the integral sign is not defined at $0$ and so the integral is an improper integral.
-Hence we need to add the condition that the integral is defined.
-Although this problem is well-known, it is difficult to find a complete, rigourous discussion of it.
-The aim of this article is to present such a discussion.
+Hence we need to add the condition that the integral is defined.\\

+As stated previously, although this problem is well-known, it is difficult to find a complete and rigourous discussion of it.
+Some or all of the following weaknesses or omissions may be found in most classical texts such as \cite{fox}, \cite{sagan}, \cite{young}: